awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-servicediscovery-service-healthcheckcustomconfig.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 ## See Also<a name="aws-properties-servicediscovery-service-healthcheckcustomconfig-seealso"></a>
-+ [HealthCheckCustomConfig](https://docs.aws.amazon.com/Route53/latest/APIReference/API_autonaming_HealthCheckCustomConfig.html) in the *Amazon Route 53 API Reference*
++ [HealthCheckCustomConfig](https://docs.aws.amazon.com/cloud-map/latest/api/API_HealthCheckCustomConfig.html) in the *AWS Cloud Map API Reference*